kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

 Throughout our project, we had a total of five sprints, each lasting a single week.
 The first sprint occurred the week of 29 March 2021.
 Each sprint focused on a specific subset of tasks (you can click on each of the sprints to see more details about our plans):
   - [Sprint I](SugarRushSprint1.pdf)
-      - Have an application that builds successful
+      - Have an application that builds successfuly
-      - Basic components and site navigation
+      - Implement components and site navigation
   - [Sprint II](SugarRushSprint2.pdf)
       - Convert components to match wireframe
-      - Hardcoded data for a mock backend
+      - Hardcode data for a mock backend
   - [Sprint III](SugarRushSprint3.pdf)
       - Create a functional quiz page
       - Connect application with database